Addres:

 Highlight

-The Saipal Himal Base Camp Trek is a remote and off-the-beaten-path adventure in the far west of Nepal.atural beauty.
+The Saipal Himal Base Camp Trek is a remote and off-the-beaten-path adventure in the far west of Nepal.natural beauty.

 Do you know that the Saipal Himal is the second-highest mountain in the far west region of Nepal?
 The mountain resembles the sleeping golden ox.
 The Saipal Himal has an impressive height of 7,031 m above sea level.
 Saipal Himal base camp trek is perfect trekking as it is the most rewarding trek you have ever done.